March Madness 2019 Bracket: Early Projections for Top Four Seeds

 Williamson is expected to be back for the ACC tournament, as Duke head coach Mike Krzyzewski updated reporters on his status Saturday, per ESPN.com.

 "I think we'll get Zion back for Thursday," Krzyzewski said.
-"He worked out this morning -- again, no contact -- but Monday, there will be.
-Hopefully, we'll get a couple good days of practice where he can be 5-on-5, and then see how that goes.
+"He worked out this morning—again, no contact—but Monday, there will be.
+Hopefully, we'll get a couple good days of practice where he can be five-on-five, and then see how that goes.
 But the way he looks right now, I think it's just a matter of getting in shape, getting in game shape, and going forward."

 If Williamson can help Duke get past North Carolina, its case for a No. 1 seed will grow, and if it beats Virginia in the ACC tournament final, it should be a lock to be on the top seed line on Selection Sunday.